You are listening to the Sean Hannity Radio Show Podcast.

 And I have argued from the beginning, she can't argue on the merits of the economy.

-Um they can't argue about her foreign policy because then Benghazi, ISIS, uh the emergence of ISIS, Iraq and Syria and Morsi and the Russian reset, that all comes up.
+They can't argue about her foreign policy because then Benghazi, ISIS, the emergence of ISIS, Iraq, and Syria and Morsi and the Russian reset, that all comes up.

 That doesn't help her.

-But as you remember your conversation last night with Jesse Jackson, when you presented your watching that.
+But as you remember your conversation last night with Jesse Jackson, when you presented your statistics.

 Yeah.